Ksenofanex/stock-management-api/README.md

 ***

-A simple Stock Management API that was my very first project and built with Django Rest Framework.
+A simple Stock Management API that was built with Django Rest Framework.
 It has CRUD, schema, documents, API authentication and authorization features.
+It was my very first project and I developed it while learning Django, Django Rest Framework and back end development in general.

 # Live showcase